 **Southern Nevada Sports Hall of Famer, Steve Carp’s returns to SinBin.vegas for the 2021 season.
-His weekly column publishes every Sunday during the Golden Knights season and is brought to you by the Jimmerson Law Firm.** Give the NHL this — it is willing to think outside the box when it comes to staging these outdoor hockey events.
+His weekly column publishes every Sunday during the Golden Knights season and is brought to you by the Jimmerson Law Firm.** I’m guessing if you were one of the 17,504 who were inside the Fortress Friday, you didn’t walk out of the building.

 Stone’s stellar regular season lead on both ends of the ice led to nomination.
 Golden Knights captain Mark Stone has been named a finalist for the Selke Trophy, given to the best two-way forward in the league.